Social security in Sweden: Parental benefit

 Families receive up to a maximum of 480 days (16 months) paid parental leave, föräldrapenning, with an optional additional three months unpaid leave, and ten days of leave after the birth of a child for fathers.
 Regulations require each parent to take at least two months leave, but in reality, some fathers do not take leave at all.
 In this case the policy is implemented on a "use it or lose it" basis and the parental leave time will drop from 16 months to 14 months if unused by one parent.
 The leave can be used intermittently and for parts of days, but must be expended before the child is eight years of age.
 Parents are paid an approximate 80% of their pay for the first 390 days, and in the remaining 90 days, receive a flat rate of SEK 180 per day.
 The rate for unemployed parents is SEK 180 per day for the entirety of their parental leave.

+During the 1982 campaign and the subsequent Palme Government (1982-1986), family policy focused on expanding and consolidating the parental leave insurance policy, as to increase women's participation in the labor force, increase fertility, and ensure gender-neutrality in the legislation.
+Parental leave insurance policy had first been introduced in 1974, with leave duration having been increased incrementally to twelve months by 1980.
+This expansion was later reinforced under Palme's second term as part of a broader welfare-state consolidation agenda.The Social Democratic party emphasized that parental leave, financed through earnings-related insurance, enabled women to maintain labor market participation while caring for children, aligning with Sweden’s gender-neutral entitlement approach to the dual-earner welfare model.

+Despite encouragement from Social Democratic women's organizations to introduce quotas for fathers, the official stance of Palme's government remained that leave division was a "private family decision" rather than a matter for state-mandated quotas, reflecting the party's framing of domestic equality as a private rather than political issue throughout the decade.
+Subsequent scholarship has argued that this reliance on voluntary sharing and inducements, rather than binding rules, helped entrench gendered patterns of caregiving, and that the debates of the 1980s provided the backdrop for the later introduction of reserved "daddy months" in the 1990s.